Kaltsoon/data-management-and-databases/slidev/01-introduction-to-databases.md

 <div class="flex-1">

-- Data for sales and contracts teams is in **separate files**
+- Sales and contracts teams have data relevant for their needs in **separate files** (e.g. spreadsheets)
 - Each team uses a separate application that defines and manages data in application-specific files
-- Each file has a specific format
-- Applications that use these files depend on knowledge about that format
+- Each file has a specific format and the application that uses a file depends on knowledge about its format

 </div>
 </div>